andisama/qc-basic/README.md

 # qc-basic
-Quantum Superposition & Quantum Entanglement with IBM QISkit
+A 1 Qubit Quantum Superposition & 2 Qubits Quantum Entanglement with IBM QISkit

 Use IBM QISkit (Quantum Information Science kit) in Python to show quantum superposition (with Hadamard gate) and quantum entanglement (bell state, with Hadamard & CNOT gate).